 Brazil and Singapore start-up partnership between Cubo Maritime and PIER71

-Brazil’s Cubo Maritime & Port, which has become a hub of start-ups and gathered more than 90% of Brazilian start-ups in one year of operations, has announced it has formed an informal partnership with Singapore-based PIER71, Seatrade Maritime reports.
+Brazil’s Cubo Maritime & Port, which has become a hub of start-ups and gathered more than 90% of Brazilian start-ups in one year of operations, has announced it has formed an informal partnership with Singapore-based PIER71.

 Both partners have agreed to promote each other’s innovation competition, encouraging active participation from Brazilian and Singaporean marinetech start-ups to ease the entry of interested Brazilian and Singaporean marinetech startups into each other’s countries; and connecting them to relevant ecosystem partners.